nitesh-19/Guess-Indian-States/README.md

 # Guess-Indian-States
- A game where you recall all 28 states of india.<br>
+ A game where you try to recall all 28 states of india.<br>

  ![image](https://github.com/nitesh-19/Guess-Indian-States/assets/64160155/5909c7b9-854a-456d-ba93-42b40884c0ba)